The "-text" option will output full breadth of certificate information.

 How do I extract information from an SSL key and certificate?

-An SSL certificate contains the information about issuer, valid dates, subject and other cryptic information.
-The openssl x509 subcommand may be used to retrieve those information from a SSL certificate.
+An SSL certificate contains the information about issuer, valid dates, subject, and other cryptic information.
+The openssl x509 subcommand can be used to retrieve that information from an SSL certificate.

 bash# openssl x509 -noout -in server.crt -issuer